-Understanding your Adviser’s Role
+Understanding your Advisor’s Role

 Every student pursuing an online degree through Eastern Oregon University has an adviser who works with that student throughout the course of study.
 You will enjoy the advantage of personalized, consistent, responsive advising from start to finish.